 Sewer Connection And Septic Systems

-The first priority implementation area is to fix and/or replace and eliminate the water quality impacts from septic systems.
-To make progress on improving the function of existing septic systems, additional stakeholder outreach to septic system owners is needed to increase inspection, maintenance, repair, and removal; promoting sewer connection wherever feasible.
+The first priority implementation area is to fix and/or replace and eliminate the water quality impacts from failing septic systems.
+Additional stakeholder outreach to septic system owners is needed to increase inspection, maintenance, repair, and removal..
 While septic system inspections are required in Washington State, there are opportunities to increase compliance with routine inspection and maintenance in Clark County.
 Clark County Public Health Department (CCPH) enforcement of septic system inspection and maintenance, with increased inspection frequency, could provide additional information on the location, functional condition, and criticality of septic systems in the BBC Watershed.
 Property owners are required to inspect their septic systems on a regular frequency (every 1, 2 or 3 years depending on system type).
 These inspections are typically performed by professionals.
 CCPH reminds owners when inspections are due, receives inspection reports and takes regulatory action as necessary.
 If owners do not comply, CCPH has many enforcement tools including compliance orders, property liens and civil penalties.
 Clark County Public Health recently created a new enforcement method to increase compliance rates.

 COV’s Sewer Connection Incentive Program (SCIP)13 provides resources for homeowners to connect to existing public sewer.
 Even with incentives the cost for homeowners to connect to sewer can still be prohibitive.
 Securing additional financial resources for this program to offset private connection costs would be beneficial in helping homeowners connect to sewer and decommission septic systems.
 The City is pursuing grant funding that would be made available to property owners in areas where existing septic systems have been constructed to reduce the cost to connect to public sewers.
 This grant funding is anticipated to provide monetary incentive to property owners to eliminate existing septic systems and connect to the public sewer.
 Property owners with septic systems located in close proximity to BBC will be engaged initially, and the program will expand to other parcels with septic systems located in the watershed as funds allow.